Why are the quotes I’m getting so expensive?

 Great, I’m interested – so WHAT WILL YOUR SERVICES COST ME?

-My rates are pretty simple. $250 gets you a primary consult.
+My rates are pretty simple. $350 gets you a primary consult.
 At this point I’ll meet with you and carefully go over your desires, expectations and goals.
 I’ll give you an outline of the steps you’ll need to take to be in compliance with local codes and jurisdictions, and how to go about filing for permits with your town, village or city.
 I’ll answer any questions you may have about pretty much anything that you’re planning.
 I’ll offer some good TIPS about how you can save even more money by planning ahead and being a wise shopper.
+I can also help you by passing the hardware through to you at dealer cost!
 If you are well organized, capable and determined, you can take it from there with the knowledge that you’ve got a SOLID PLAN that won’t break any laws and won’t burn down your house!
-If you’d like more hand holding and help filing all the paperwork with the proper authorities, and some oversight when you’re actually installing the system, I offer a $1200 Full Solar Consulting package.
+If you’d like more hand holding and help filing all the paperwork with the proper authorities, and some oversight when you’re actually installing the system, I offer a $1500 Full Solar Consulting package.
 I’ll be available by phone, email and in-person as the need comes up to assure you that you’re making the right purchases, installing the components correctly, and following safe and proper installation requirements.
-This $1200 fee also applies to major commercial customers looking for a hard quote to do a commercial job.
+This $1500 fee also applies to major commercial customers looking for a hard quote to do a commercial job.
 Still quite a bargain compared to the commercial pricing for a system like the one you want, and a small price to pay for peace of mind!!

 How do I know you’re Legit?

 Well, I hope that if you’ve read this far, I’ve managed to hold your attention, and you realize the information I’ve provided is accurate and helpful.
 I’m just a one man show, promoting solar and helping folks like you achieve your solar dreams.
-Here are some pictures of my “installs” to date will give you a warm fuzzy feeling.
-There are lots more photos in the BLOG section of this website.
+There are lots of photos and installation details in the BLOG section of this website.
 I post them as they are completed.
 Lots of good info there as well!

 If you click on the photos, they will pop up as big images so you can have a closer look.